danivpv/ExtendedKalmanFilterNeuralTraining/README.md

 This will install all necessary packages for you to be able to run the scripts and everything should work out of the box, including correctly finding local paths.

+Jupyter case studies can be found inside scripts folder.
+Algorithmic coding found in src/ExtendedKalmanFilterNeuralTraining.jl

+Vision: Development of a general NN training algorithm with a MSE loss in flux composable with SciML ecosystem.